Umeå, Sweden Travel Guide: Why This Creative City Is the Perfect Weekend Escape

 A boutique hotel with a literary, nautical soul.
 Think creaky wooden floors, velvet drapes, and mood lighting that makes you want to curl up with a novel.
 Some rooms come with cozy reading nooks and clawfoot tubs.
 Located by the river and attached to Kulturbageriet, it’s a top pick for location and ambiance.

-Day 2: Fika, Bakeries & River Views
+Day 2: Swedish Fika, Cocktails & River Views

 Slow morning at Kulturbageriet

-One of the best bakeries in town—and it lives up to the hype.
+One of the best bakeries in town - and it lives up to the hype.
 Come early for a warm cardamom bun and a slice of their signature spelt sourdough with whipped butter.
 The courtyard is lovely in summer, but it’s just as inviting indoors with rustic wooden tables and shelves of Swedish cookbooks.

 Afternoon drinks at Rex